-growing sense of crisis continues in the business community about the unsustainable increases in health care costs, particularly for small businesses.
+growing sense of crisis continues in the business community about unsustainable increases in health care costs, particularly for small businesses.
 Over the past decade, employers have been forced to consider such undesirable cost-containment strategies as reducing employee benefits, shifting more costs to employees, dropping coverage altogether or raising the price of their products to consumers to recoup their health insurance costs.
 The Kentucky Chamber encourages state and federal lawmakers to focus on policies that improve the health of our citizens through cost-effective, evidence-based care along with wellness programs and other prevention measures.

-Monitor implementation of the ACA
+Monitor impact of the ACA

-The Patient Protection and Affordable Care Act (ACA), passed three years ago, represents a wholesale change to our nation's health care system.
-The Chamber is concerned employers and employees may face significant premium increases, and businesses with more than 50 employees that have been providing voluntary health insurance will now be faced with mandated coverage, new structures on benefit design and increased taxes or penalties.
-The effect on employers will not be fully realized until the employer mandate goes into effect in 2015.
+The Patient Protection and Affordable Care Act (ACA), passed four years ago, represents a wholesale change to our nation's health care system.
+The Chamber is concerned that employers and employees may face significant premium increases and that businesses with more than 50 employees who have been providing voluntary health insurance will now be faced with mandated coverage, new structures on benefit design and increased taxes or penalties.
+The effect on employers will not be fully realized until the employer mandate goes into effect in 2015-2016.
 Kentucky officials and policymakers are acting to develop and implement changes in our state's health care programs and systems to comply with the law.
 The Chamber is monitoring these regulations and has provided input to federal and state agencies as well as the National Association of Insurance Commissioners.
 The Chamber will continue to look for opportunities to ensure that employers in Kentucky can provide affordable, accessible health care to their employees and not be burdened by overreaching regulations and penalties under the federal law.

-Ensure workable Kentucky-based health insurance exchange
+Monitor Kentucky-based health insurance exchange

-The ACA required that each state establish a "Health Benefit Exchange" for individuals and "Small Business Health Options Programs" (or SHOP) Exchanges for small employer groups, both aimed at creating a robust health insurance marketplace by January 2014.
-As of open enrollment on October 1, 2013, individuals and small businesses are able to shop for qualified health plans online, allowing them to compare coverage, provider networks and cost.
-Each state was required by January 2013 to show the federal government it had the capability to operate an exchange.
-In states that failed to act, their citizens are eligible to participate in an exchange operated by the federal government.
+In January 2014, the ACA required that each state establish a "Health Benefit Exchange" for individuals and "Small Business Health Options Programs" (or SHOP) Exchanges for small employer groups, both aimed at creating a robust health insurance marketplace.
+Individuals and small businesses can now shop for qualified health plans online, allowing them to compare coverage, provider networks and cost.